-K-Y Duration, designed to help men with premature ejaculation, is one of the very few delay products that’s made by an established brand.
+K-Y Duration, created to help men with premature ejaculation, is one of very few delay sprays that’s made by an established brand.

 Note: the initial packaging seems quite large, but the actual bottles are small, pocket-sized containers.

 - Lidocaine USP 9.6% (Approximately 10mg per spray)

 K-Y Duration gel

 Are they safe to use?

 As an over the counter product, K-Y Duration isn’t required to undergo safety tests.
 However, the company states that they use ingredients passed as safe by the FDA for use during sex.
 That’s the same situation as other brands like Promescent, Stud 100 and Dynamo.